Classes will be held on Mondays and Wednesdays from 9:00am to 10:15am in HLH17, Room 03.

 If you require any special accommodations please notify the instructor as soon as possible.
 This includes any religious practice which may interfere with completion of a scheduled examination, lab or homework.
 Please contact instructor early on in the course to arrange a meeting where we can plan for any needed accommodations.

-Undergraduate Learning Assistants (ULAs): TBD
+Undergraduate Learning Assistants (ULAs): Adam W.

 Jakub S. -- by appointment, please e-mail